JohnathonNow/spidior/README.md

     -p, --path <path>    The path to the files we are reading [default: .]
 ```

 Note that right now the program isn't complete.
-Currently, the query is ignored,
+Currently, the query only supports
-but the analysis of found programs is printed out - including identifier usage and
-function declarations.
+basic regex searches and plaintext replacement strings.